martinthomson/tmi/draft-thomson-tmi.md

 is inspired, at least in part, by prior work, including {{?RFC3552}} and
 {{?RFC3724}} which both advocate for clearer articulation of trust boundaries.

-Eric Rescorla and David Schinazi are acknowledged for their contributions of thought, review, and text.
+Jari Arkko, Eric Rescorla, and David Schinazi are acknowledged for their contributions of thought, review, and text.